PabloRR/Melanoma_Classification_with_TF/README.md

 The Android application is available on the Google Play Store at https://play.google.com/store/apps/details?id=com.health.inceptionapps.skinly .

+# Data

+The images used for training the model were extracted from the internet and are available in NumPy array form ( .npy ) at https://github.com/shubham0204/Dataset_Archives/blob/master/dis_recog_imgs_processed.zip

 # About The Files

 1. `DataProcessor.py` : To augment and process the images stored in two directories in the master directory `images`.